 #4 – Increased Legal Framework

-The key aspects of the MIFID II are to make more reporting of the transactions and the key decision to the authority so as to prevent the investor’s fund and reduce the fraud and misuse of funds.
+The key aspects of the MIFID II are to make more reporting of the transactions and the key decision to the authority to prevent the investor’s fund and reduce the fraud and misuse of funds.
 The more legal interference put the hold on all illegal and unlawful activities.

-Why it is Being Implemented?
+Why is it Being Implemented?

 - To increase the transparency and record-keeping of the transactions and reporting.